nus-cs2103-AY2223S2/ip/docs/README.md

 **Expected outcome**:
 ```
 Here are the tasks in your list:
-[T][] do calculus assignment
+1. [T][ ] do calculus assignment
-[D][] write up user guide for cs2103T ip (by: 17 Feb 2023 2359)
+2. [D][ ] write up user guide for cs2103T ip (by: 17 Feb 2023 2359)
-[E][X] christmas party @ ben's (from: 25 Dec 2023 1800 to: 26 Dec 2023 0200)
+3. [E][X] christmas party @ ben's (from: 25 Dec 2023 1800 to: 26 Dec 2023 0200)
 ```

 ### Mark task <a name="mark-task"></a>
-Record a task of a given task number as completed.
+Record a task of a given task number in the task list as completed.

 **Command:** `mark <task number>`

 ### Unmark task <a name="unmark-task"></a>
-Record a task of a given task number as not completed.
+Record a task of a given task number in the task list as not completed.

 **Command:** `unmark <task number>`

 ### Find tasks <a name="find-tasks"></a>
 Find a task by title.
-A list of tasks containing the search query specified will be returned.
+A list of tasks containing the search query specified will be returned.<br>

+****Note: This search query is case-insensitive.***

 **Command:** `find <search query>`